 2.2 Preparation of Sample

-The cowpea seed was sorted and transferred into a double-layered polythene bag; the lid of the polythene bag was held with a tight rubber band to prevent any water seepage in the freezer, stored at -180C inside a freezer for five days.
-After 5 days of cold treatment, the seeds were placed and spread on polythene sheet on a laboratory bench and covered with screen gauze and held in place at the edges with heavy stones, so that the seeds are dried in the Laboratory of the Department of Agronomy, Faculty of Agriculture, Federal University of Lafia, Nasarawa State, Nigeria.
+The cowpea seed was sorted and transferred into a double-layered polythene bag; the lid of the polythene bag was held with a tight rubber band to prevent any water seepage in the freezer, stored at -18°C inside a freezer for five days.
+After 5 days of cold treatment, the seeds were placed and spread on a polythene sheet on a laboratory bench and covered with screen gauze and held in place at the edges with heavy stones, so that the seeds were dried in the Laboratory of the Department of Agronomy, Faculty of Agriculture, Federal University of Lafia, Nasarawa State, Nigeria.
 Thereafter, the cowpea seeds were packed into disinfested Kilner jars and kept on the laboratory bench until ready for use (Lale and Ajayi, 1999; Ajayi and Lale, 2000/2001).

 Treatment formulation

-The factorial experiment was laid out in a completely randomized design (CRD) and replicated three times.
-100 g of the cowpea legume variety black-eyed beans were weighed into different storage devices viz: jerry can, galvanized tins and treated with 0.0, 0.25, 0.50, 0.75 and 1.0 g of each slow release pelletized edible essential oils.
-These treatments were allowed to remain in place for 28 days (1 – 4 weeks), 56 days (5 - 8 weeks), 84 days (9 – 12 weeks) and 112 days (13-16 weeks) respectively, at a temperature ranging from 20 - 300C (ambient) using a digital temperature reader.
-After each 4 weeks (28days); each treatment was analyzed for chemicals composition and sensory evaluation.
+The factorial experiment was laid out in a completely randomised design (CRD) and replicated three times.
+100 g of the cowpea legume variety black-eyed beans were weighed into different storage devices, viz, jerry can, galvanized tins and treated with 0.0, 0.25, 0.50, 0.75 and 1.0 g of each slow-release pelletized edible essential oils.
+These treatments were allowed to remain in place for 28 days (1 – 4 weeks), 56 days (5-8 weeks), 84 days (9-12 weeks) and 112 days (13-16 weeks) respectively, at a temperature ranging from 20 - 30°C (ambient) using a digital temperature reader.
+After each 4 weeks (28days), each treatment was analyzed for chemical composition and sensory evaluation.

 2.3 Methods

-2.3.1 Determination of pelletized edible essential oils of clove, West African black pepper and ginger on sensory attributes of the stored cowpea seed in jerry can and galvanize tin
+2.3.1 Determination of pelletized edible essential oils of clove, West African black pepper, and ginger on sensory attributes of the stored cowpea seed in a jerry can and galvanized tin

 Sensory evaluation of the stored cowpea grains was carried out to determine the acceptability of the products.
-Sensory parameters such as appearance, aroma, taste, mouthfeel, and overall acceptability was assessed.
+Sensory parameters such as appearance, aroma, taste, mouthfeel, and overall acceptability were assessed.
 The sensory attributes of the cooked beans were assessed by a panel of 50 untrained individuals who were familiar with boiled beans.
-The panel includes students and members of staff of, Nasarawa State University, Keffi Lafia Campus and College of Agriculture, Science and Technology Lafia, Nasarawa State Nigeria.
-These samples was served in clean plates.
+The panel includes students and members of staff of Nasarawa State University, Keffi Lafia Campus and College of Agriculture, Science and Technology, Lafia, Nasarawa State, Nigeria.
+These samples were served on clean plates.
 Each of the panellists was requested to assess each sample based on the different sensory parameters and to indicate their degree of likeness (preference) for each sample on a questionnaire that was provided.
-The Nine point Hedonic scale (1 denoting dislike extremely and 9 denoting like extremely) as described by by (Okunola et al, 2019; Ojiako and Kayode, 2014).was used.
+The Nine-point Hedonic scale (1 denoting dislike extremely and 9 denoting like extremely) as described by Okunola et al (2019), Ojiako and Kayode (2014) was used.

-2.3.2 Determination of chemicals composition of stored cowpea grains
+2.3.2 Determination of chemical composition of stored cowpea grains

-The chemicals properties (proximate, minerals and anti-nutrients) of the stored cowpea grains was determined.
+The chemical properties (proximate, minerals and anti-nutrients) of the stored cowpea grains were determined.

-2.3.3 Proximate composition: The sample proximate composition (Crude protein, crude fat, moisture, total ash and crude fiber) were analyzed using the method adopted by (Aremu et al., 2015).
+2.3.3 Proximate composition: The sample proximate composition (Crude protein, crude fat, moisture, total ash and crude fibre) was analyzed using the method adopted by Aremu et al. (2015).
 Determination of carbohydrates was calculated by difference (Aremu et al., 2015).

-2.3.4 Anti-nutrients factors: (Oxalate, phytate, tannin, trypsin and saponnin) were determined using the method adopted by (Musa and Ogbadoyi, 2014; Nelom et al., 2023; Omenna et al., 2016; Ukpene, 2022) respectively.
+2.3.4 Anti-nutrient factors: (Oxalate, phytate, tannin, trypsin and saponin) were determined using the method adopted by (Musa and Ogbadoyi, 2014; Nelom et al., 2023; Omenna et al., 2016; Ukpene, 2022), respectively.

-2.3.5 Minerals composition (Magnesium, phosphorus and zinc) were analyzed
+2.3.5 Mineral composition (Magnesium, phosphorus and zinc) was analyzed.

 Phosphorus: